reach-sh/reach-lang/anti-examples/README.md

-Reach files in this folder fail to compile.
+Reach files in this folder fail to compile, or demonstrate some other issue.

 An accompanying blah.md file for each blah.rsh file explains the compilation failure.

-These compilation failures are either unexpected, or too hard to understand.
+These issues are either unexpected behavior, or the error message is too hard to understand.
 (Or both.)